-- 1. Accommodation (Classrooms, laboratories, demonstration rooms/labs, etc.)
+1. Accommodation (Classrooms, laboratories, demonstration rooms/labs, etc.)

-- xxv.
+xxix.
 One classroom (25 seats)

-- xxvi.
+xxx.
 One lab (25 PCs)

-- 2. Technology resources (AV, data show, Smart Board, software, etc.)

-- xvii.
+xliii.
 Whiteboard

-- xviii.
+xliv.
 Internet connection

-- xxix.
+xlv.
 Anti-plagiarism software

-- 3. Other resources (specify, e.g. if specific laboratory equipment is required, list requirements or attach list)
+3. Other resources (specify, e.g. if specific laboratory equipment is required, list requirements or attach list)

-- 1. Strategies for Obtaining Student's Feedback on Effectiveness of Teaching - xiii.
+1. Strategies for Obtaining Student's Feedback on Effectiveness of Teaching xv.
 At the end of semester, course evaluation forms will be filled by the students electronically or on paper.
 The evaluation forms will be anonymous.

-- 2. Other Strategies for Evaluation of Teaching by the Instructor or the Department - xxv.
-Course file of the course will be maintained and evaluated by some senior faculty member. - xxvi.
-Instructor evaluation is performed for every semester - 3.
-Procedures for Teaching Development - xiii.
-Constant reading of new books and research papers, attending related conferences and workshops, participation in the research groups and blogs etc. - 4.
-Procedures for Verifying Standards of Student's Achievement (e.g. check marking by an independent member teaching staff of a sample of student's work, periodic exchange and remarking of tests or a sample of assignments with staff members at another institution) - xxv.
-A random sample from the marked papers may be evaluated by an independent senior faculty member. - xvi.
-Departmental quality assurance committee can review the students grades and course files to make sure that high standard of teaching is maintained. - 5.
-Describe the planning arrangements for periodically reviewing course effectiveness and planning for developing it. - xxv.
-Department has curriculum committee that periodically review courses. - xxvi.
+2. Other Strategies for Evaluation of Teaching by the Instructor or the Department xv.
+Constant reading of new books and research papers, attending related conferences and workshops, participation in the research groups and blogs etc.

+- xxix.
+Course file of the course will be maintained and evaluated by some senior faculty member. - xxx.
+Instructor evaluation is performed for every semester

+4. Procedures for Verifying Standards of Student's Achievement (e.g. check marking by an independent member teaching staff of a sample of student's work, periodic exchange and remarking of tests or a sample of assignments with staff members at another institution)

+- xxix.
+A random sample from the marked papers may be evaluated by an independent senior faculty member. - xxx.
+Departmental quality assurance committee can review the students grades and course files to make sure that high standard of teaching is maintained.

+5. Describe the planning arrangements for periodically reviewing course effectiveness and planning for developing it.

+xxix.
+Department has curriculum committee that periodically review courses.

+xxx.
 Faculty council review offer program as per need.

-Name of Course Instructor: 1 Dr. Basem Alkazer ni Signature: Basem Alkazemi Date Completed: Nov.
-19, 2018 Program Coordinator: Signature: Date Received:

-Course Title: Information Retrieval and Web
+Course Title: Information Retrieval and Web Search

-Search

-Date: 2018 -10 - 21. tate: 2018 -10 - 21.
-Institution: Umm Al-Qura University College : College of Computer and Science d Information Systems Department : Department of Computer A. Course Identification and General Information 1.
-Course title and code: Information on Retrieval and Web Search 14016315-3 2.
-Credit hours: 3 3.
-Program(s) in which the course i s offered.
-Master of Science in Computer Science (If general elective available in man y programs indicate this rather than list programs) 4.
-Name of faculty member respon sible for the course Dr. Basem Alkazemi 5.
-Level/year at which this course is s offered: level 2 or 3 6.
-Pre-requisites for this course (if any): 14016102-3 7.
-Co-requisites for this course (if a ny): 8.
-Location if not on main campus: 9.
-Mode of Instruction (mark all tha at apply): a.
+College: College of Computer and Information Systems Department: Department of Computer Science

+1. Course title and code: Information Retrieval and Web Search 14016315-3

+3. Program(s) in which the course is offered.
+Master of Science in Computer Science

+(If general elective available in many programs indicate this rather than list programs)

+4. Name of faculty member responsible for the course Dr. Basem Alkazemi

+9. Mode of Instruction (mark all that apply) :

+a.
 Traditional classroom percentage?
+100

-100 b.
-Blended (traditional and onlin ne) percentage?
+b.
+Blended (traditional and online) percentage?

+c.
+E-learning percentage?

+d.
+Correspondence percentage?

+f.
+Other percentage?

+Comments: